 Other materials delivery and storage

-12. Dusty materials (including dusty wastes) shall only be stored in bays 1 to 4, and in the case of wastes, stored in waste bay 1.
-Bays are detailed on the site plan in appendix 2 and shall be subject to suppression and management techniques to minimise dust emissions.
+13. All other dusty materials (including dusty wastes) shall only be stored in the storage bays as detailed on the plan in appendix 2 and shall be subject to suppression and management techniques to minimise dust emissions.